Jodu555/CineFinn/README.md

 - [x] Implement the command manager and some basic command (session = to list current sockets, info = to show series infos and space infos, reload = to reload the series from their file)
 - [x] IMPORTANT: **Finally Upgrade to TypeScript so i do not have this fucking pain in my ass!!!**
 - [ ] IMPORTANT: **Finally Upgrade the client to TypeScript so adding new features gets easier!!!**
+- [ ] Port vuex to pinia
+- [ ] Remove my Networking library cause it lags some stuff, and replace it with axios
 - [x] Rewrite the crawler to remove some stupid old stuff
-- [ ] Remove my Networking library cause it lags some stuff, and replace it with axios
 - [x] Implement the sharing also with movies
 - [x] Implement the sharing to include the language
 - [ ] Use a vue integrated modal instead of the bootstrap javascript one (get's confused on HMR)